 The ability of professionals in the housing industry, as well as Canadian homeowners to accurately assess replacement costs requires a baseline standard that can be agreed upon across sectors.
 Whether you are a homeowner or work in the insurance or construction sector, reliable and mutually agreeable estimates are essential.
 That’s why the Douglas Residential Cost Guide has employed only reliable and industry-standard principles for more than a decade.
 The Douglas Residential Cost Guide delivers mutually agreeable replacement cost estimates for split-level homes that everyone can trust.

-Replacement or Rebuild Cost for Side Split Homes Include Unique Variables
+Determine Replacement or Rebuild Cost for Side Split Homes

-Side split homes are another design that does not necessarily lend itself to a straightforward square-foot replacement analysis.
-These structures debuted in Canada during the 1950s and are almost like two separate homes placed side by side.
+Side split homes are another split-level design that does not necessarily lend itself to a straightforward square-foot replacement cost analysis.
+Split-level homes debuted in Canada during the 1950s and are almost like two separate homes placed side by side.
 It’s not uncommon for them to enjoy different décor, materials, and alternative space utilization.
 Vintage homes may include period-specific materials widely considered high-end into today’s construction industry.
 Arriving at an accurate replacement cost for side split homes requires a tool that can effectively bring together all of these variables.

-Accurately Estimate The Rebuild Cost with The Douglas Residential Cost Guide
+Accurately Estimate The Rebuild Cost of Split-Level Homes

 When looking to estimate the rebuild cost for either a side split house or a back-split home, it’s imperative that all of the key stakeholders can agree on a universal standard for accurate estimates.
 The Douglas Residential Cost Guide remains the gold standard and one recognized by lenders, contractors, and insurance professionals alike.
 As a go-to resource, accurate calculations can be made using a hardcopy manual or by accessing it from any electronic device.